DztkM/eryngium/README.md

 It is designed to be extensible rather than final.

-## Planned extensions:
+## Planned extensions (TODO):
 - (DONE) Contact graph (networkx)
 - (DONE) Create SEIARD ABM
+- Return back functionality to stop simulation when there are no infected agents left
+- Create classical SIRD ABM (to compare results)
+- Create classical SEIRD ABM (to compare results)
-- Age structure
+- Add Age structure
-- Interventions: lockdown, school closure, masks
+- Add Interventions: lockdown, school closure, masks
-- Data export utilities
-- Create other ABMs (ex: SEIR, SEIRD)?
 - GUI application?

 ## How To Run: